Paying for Orders at Cutting Edge

 • Pros and cons of each payment option

-The 3 payment options at Cutting Edge
+3 Payment Options at Cutting Edge

 When you set up your account at Cutting Edge, you receive our standard payment terms.
 When you place an order, we require a deposit (50% of the order cost) before the order goes into production.